10 Best Sesame Seed Substitutes for Allergies, Sushi & Baking (2025)

 Can I replace sesame seeds with poppy seeds?

 Yes!
 Poppy seeds are a great one-to-one substitute in baked goods and dressings.
-They have a similar appearance and mild flavor.
+They have a similar appearance and mild flavor, though they lack the same nuttiness.
+For best results, toast them lightly before use to enhance their flavor profile.

 Are there any nut-free sesame seed substitutes?

 Absolutely!
-Sunflower seeds, pumpkin seeds, poppy seeds, and flaxseeds are all excellent nut-free alternatives.
+Sunflower seeds, pumpkin seeds, poppy seeds, flaxseeds, chia seeds, and nigella seeds are all excellent nut-free alternatives that work well in most recipes requiring sesame seeds.

 What can I use instead of sesame oil?